indoor-robot-learning-challenge-2022/indoor-robot-learning-challenge-2022.github.io/_posts/2021-05-10-call-for-participations.md

 Edit: 2021-05
 mathjax: true
 mermaid: true
 description: Call for participations.
-See "Join the competition" section below for details.
+All participations are encouraged!
+See the "Join the competition" section below for more details.
 ---